Motorcycle Monday: Banning Bikes From Public Roads Becoming Reality?

 Hear us out before drawing a knee-jerk conclusion.

-A new report out of the UK sheds some light on a possible and disturbing new trend: county councils there might be trying to ban motorcycles from public roads slowly.
+A report out of the UK sheds some light on a possible and disturbing new trend: county councils there might be trying to ban motorcycles from public roads slowly.
 The reasoning is reportedly that getting rid of motorcycles will save motorcyclists’ lives.

 This is like the old saying about burning down the village to save the village.
 And while it might seem overly alarmist to say motorcycles could be banned from public roads in the UK, US, or anywhere else by justifying the lives saved by just such a measure, we’ve seen in 2020 all kinds of radical changes to public health enforcement using the same reasoning.